 If you live in a state that does levy its own income tax, you may be able to e-file your state return for free directly through the state’s website.
 Then, you may be able to track your refund by signing up for notifications, logging into a web portal or downloading a mobile app.
 The options available to you vary by state, so make sure to visit your state’s website for more information.

-Every state has its own process for checking on personal income tax refunds.
-For example, some allow you to check on only your current year return, while others allow you to check previous years.
+The kind of information you can get on your state refund’s status varies as well.
+Every state has its own process for checking on personal income tax returns.
+For example, some allow you to check on only your current year return, while others allow you to check prior years.
 To access your information in certain states, you may need to register for an account first and provide details such as …

 - Your Social Security number or another commonly used identifier, such as an individual taxpayer identification number, or ITIN

 - Your date of birth, tax year of the return, filing status or ZIP code

 The IRS says it sends most federal tax refunds in 21 days, but every state processes returns at its own pace.
 For example, refunds generally take up to two weeks to process in California if you e-file, while it generally takes up to 12 weeks if you’ve filed a paper return in Kentucky.